 For the ability to buy and hold all 67 companies with one trade, you pay just 0.13% a year as a management expense fee.
 Now Leveraged ETFs are special funds created to multiply the returns on a sector or theme.
 Instead of holding the shares, they create the 3-times or double-returns with a combination of swaps and derivatives.
 Let’s look at a table of the most actively traded Leveraged ETFs as an example.
 You have the name and fund symbol.

 Leverage means how many times the fund should move versus the sector so if tech stocks increased by two percent you would expect this first fund to jump by six percent.
 The focus column is the theme or sector in which the fund invests and the position is whether the fund benefits when the sector rises or falls.

-So let’s do the math here and this is an actual trade I made in 2016 after the price of crude had bottomed in February at around $26 a barrel.
-By March it was clear that prices had gone too far and were on the rebound so I bought two contracts for $38 a barrel for May delivery.
-The current or spot price at this point was just under $36 so the market was expecting price to go a little higher but not much.
-I put down $7,000 for the three contracts worth $114,000 but this was actually more than I needed to deposit.
-I could have put down as little as $5,700 for the investment.
+Let’s do the math here and this is an actual trade I made in 2016 after the price of crude had bottomed in February at around $26 a barrel.
+By March, it was clear that prices had gone too far and were on the rebound so I bought two contracts for $38 a barrel for May delivery.
+The current or spot price at this point was just under $36 so the market was expecting prices to go a little higher but not much.
+I put down $7,000 for the three contracts worth $114,000 but this was more than I needed to deposit.
+I could have put down as little as $5,700 for the investment

 Crude prices kept climbing and by May had reached $45 a barrel when I sold my contracts.
 Remember that each contract is worth 1,000 barrels so the three contracts were now worth $135,000 for a gain of $21,000 from the original price and I had made three-times my investment in two months.
 That’s potentially a 4,000% annualized return or 40-times your money but like all the jackpot investments we’ll talk about there’s a huge risk here.